 In addition to measuring the X and Y coordinates, it is also possible to estimate the touch pressure by measuring the contact resistance between the X and Y layers.
-The AD7879/AD7889 facilitate this measurement.
+The AD7879W is designed to facilitate this measurement.

-Figure 23 shows an equivalent circuit of the analog input structure of the AD7879/AD7889, including the touch screen switches, the main analog multiplexer, the ADC, and the dual 3 to 1 multiplexer that selects the reference source for the ADC.
+Figure 23 shows an equivalent circuit of the analog input structure of the AD7879W, showing the touch screen switches, the main analog multiplexer, the ADC, and the dual 3-to-1 multiplexer that selects the reference source for the ADC.